Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The soft limit (in MiB) of memory to reserve for the container.
 When system memory is under contention, Docker attempts to keep the container memory to this soft limit.
 However, your container can use more memory when needed.
 The container can use up to the hard limit that's specified with the memory parameter (if applicable) or all of the available memory on the container instance, whichever comes first.
-This parameter maps to MemoryReservation in the Create a container section of the Docker Remote API and the --memory-reservation option to docker run.
+This parameter maps to MemoryReservation in the docker create-container command and the --memory-reservation option to docker run.

 If a task-level memory value isn't specified, you must specify a non-zero integer for one or both of memory or memoryReservation in a container definition.
 If you specify both, memory must be greater than memoryReservation.
 If you specify memoryReservation, then that value is subtracted from the available memory resources for the container instance that the container is placed on.
 Otherwise, the value of memory is used.